-1. When can I access my super benefits?**

-[Snapshot 1]

 1. When can I access my super benefits?

 In normal circumstances, an individual can only access super benefits if they reach their preservation age AND retire (or satisfy another condition of release, such as starting a transition-to-retirement pension).
-(For more information on conditions of release, see SuperGuide articles Accessing super early: 14 legal ways to withdraw your super benefits and Super for beginners, part 9: If I retire and take my super, can I return to work?).
+(For more information on conditions of release, see SuperGuide articles When can I access my super?
+All conditions of release explained and Can I access my super and still work?).

 2. What is my preservation age?